dfoderick/ubiquity-hackathon/README.md

 # ubiquity-hackathon

 Technical highlights
-- Extend the reach of the bitcoin protocol into the p2p model
+- Extend the reach of the Bitcoin protocol using P2P channels
 - Use direct P2P channels built upon the [dat project](https://datproject.org/)
-- P2P data exchange over payment channels
 - Execute script before broadcasting a transaction
 - Malleate Tx by executing scriptSig
 - Push serialized transactions onto stack by embedding them into other transactions